-Ben Blount, vocational Ann Pope, fifth grade; June Nancy Bolzle, resource and junior high teacher, who elementary and junior high USE THE CLASSIFIEDS ignished
+Ben Blount, vocational Ann Pope, fifth grade; June Nancy Bolzle, resource farming or carpentry work; Rodgers, social studies; Stella Caram, teacher aides.

-Paducah and will do part- Ruth Graves, math; Steve son, Martha Andrade and presented a special Distinguished Honor Roll Certificate on May 6, 1977 by the Dealer
+Paducah and will do part- Ruth Graves, math; Steve son, Martha Andrade and nguished ertificate presented a special Distinguished Honor Roll Certificate on May 6, 1977 by the Dealer presented to Naomi Pape in recognition of her 1976 outstanding performance in the proficient handling of the John Deere Accounting and Dealer Mangement Programs.